 Eric Leeds added a saxophone part on 8 November 1986, at Sunset Sound in Hollywood, California, at Prince’s request, but when Prince heard it, he let Leeds know that the main saxophone solo was in place of the guitar solo, so the saxophone solo was discarded.
 Leeds then recorded a different sax part the next day.

 The song was written specifically for the planned musical The Dawn, which was ultimately abandoned, and the song was never intended for any of Prince’s many late-1986 album projects (although the album notes in Crystal Ball state that it was intended for Sign O’ The Times and was replaced by Adore).
 The title is mentioned in an early 1987 draft of what would become Graffiti Bridge.
+The song (with its original lyrics) was also mentioned in the movie script from October 1987.
+It was not included on any known configuration of the Graffiti Bridge album.

 It is believed that the version used for release on Crystal Ball was edited in 1997, although this has not been confirmed.